-2. THE LAGRANGIAN APPROACH
+2. BASIS FOR LAGRANGIAN NOWCASTING

-The LaGrangian Objective Nowcasting system described here is designed both to retain extreme variations in observed atmospheric parameters and preserve vertical and horizontal gradients observed in the various data fields throughout a 3 to 6 hr projection.
-Instead of relying on traditional Eulerian approaches which forecast the changes in parameters at fixed grid points and which require that observations be interpolated from their original locations to the fixed grid (and thereby lose some of their detail and data extremes), the approach used here applies the equations of motion to parcels originating at their points of observations.
+The Lagrangian Objective Nowcasting system described here is designed both to retain extreme variations in observed atmospheric parameters and preserve vertical and horizontal gradients observed in the various data fields throughout a 3 to 6 hr projection.
+Instead of relying on traditional Eulerian approaches which forecast the changes in parameters at fixed grid points and which require that observations be interpolated from their original locations to the fixed grid (and thereby lose some of their detail and data extremes), the approach used here applies the equations of motion directly to parcels originating at their points of observations.

-The LaGrangian approach (based on the Discrete Model Theory developed by Greenspan, 1972) has been shown to be an effective diagnostic tool by Kocin et al., 1986.
-In this study, low- and upper-level trajectories were obtained during a pre-convective period based on analyses of special 3-hourly rawinsonde data.
-The result not only showed the ability of the LaGrangian approach to simulate the interplay between dry line approaching from west and transport of Gulf moisture from the south (repeated here in Fig. 1), but also the coincidence of the low-level moisture convergence with drying and the growth of divergence in the exit region of the jet streak aloft.
+The lagrangian approach is based on the Discrete Model Theory (Greenspan, 1972) and has been shown to be an effective diagnostic tool by Kocin et al., 1986.
+In thier study, low- and upper-level trajectories were obtained during a pre-convective period based using special 3-hourly rawinsonde data.
+The result (Fig. 1) not only showed that the lagrangian approach can simulate the interplay between dry line approaching from west and transport of Gulf moisture from the south using relatively long (15 minute) time steps, but also the coincidence of the low-level moisture convergence with drying and the I divergence in the exit region of the jet streak aloft (not shown).